andr1976/HydDown/Manual.md

 ![Calculations of vessel wall temperature (inner/outer) with 1D transient heat conduction during hydrogen discharge for comparison with simulation performed with Unisim Design Dynamics.
 The figure shows calculated gas and wall temperature (lines) compared to Unisim simulations (left) with Unisim results shown with points, calculated and Unisim simulation pressure (denoted "Experimental") (right).](docs/img/unisim_validation.png){#fig:unisim_val}

-### Validation against KIT experiment
+### Validation against KIT experiment (Type IV)
 Using data from Molkov *et al.* [@MOLKOV1][@MOLKOV2] experiments performed at HYKA-HyJet research facility at Karlsruhe Institute of Technology (KIT) for a 19 liter type IV pressure vessel are simulated.
 The storage vessel was initially charged to 700 bar with helium gas and then cooled down to a normal room temperature (293 K ) before start of the depressurisation.
 Tank characteristics were not available and the required parameters were extracted from a similar tank by Molkov *et al.*m, see references within refs. [@MOLKOV1][@MOLKOV2].
 Discharge was thorugh 1 mm nozzle and a discharge coefficient of 0.9 was applied in HydDown as in the study by Molkov *et al.*.
+The initial conditions and vessel details are summarised below cf. [@tbl:1D-KIT].

 | Type IV tank        |                |
 |---------------------|----------------|